M66B/FairEmail/docs/FAQ-de-rAT.md

 Long version:

-* Der 256-Bit-Schlüssel wird mit *PBKDF2WithHmacSHA1* erstellt, durch ein 128 Bit sicheres Zufallssalz und 65536 Wiederholungen
+* The 256 bit key is generated with *PBKDF2WithHmacSHA1* using a 128 bit secure random salt and 65536 iterations
-* Die Verschlüsselung ist *AES/CBC/PKCS5Padding*
+* The cipher is *AES/CBC/PKCS5Padding*

 <br />